marceand/Project-Euler-Kata/Readme.md

+# Kata 1: Prime generator
+* Generate all prime numbers to 10,000
-# Kata 1: Generate prime number
+# Kata 1: Prime generator
+* Generate all prime numbers to 10,000 using Sieve of Eratosthenes
-# Kata 2: Find the prime factors of a given number
+# Kata 2: Prime factorization
 # Kata 3: Coming soon